The Right Way To Wash Your Face In 7 Easy Steps | Best Tips To Get Clean, Healthy Skin At Home

-Step 1: Wash your face with warm water and a mild cleanser and pat dry with a clean towel.
+Step 1: Wash your face with warm water and a mild towel and pat dry.

-Step 5: Apply moisturizer. drying out your skin will actually cause it to produce more oil.
-(Click here to buy NIVEA Body Lotion, Express Hydration With Sea Minerals online now)
+Step 5: Apply hydrating agent.
+In addition, drying out your skin will cause it to produce more oil.

-These are some right ways to wash your face at routine bases.
+These are some of the best ways to wash your face in the routine.